Rohit01-zoey/Rohit01-zoey.github.io/_pages/about.md

 I am a fifth-year undergraduate at the Indian Institute of Technology, Bombay, pursuing Electrical Engineering with a specialization in Machine Learning.

-My research interests lie in meta-learning and active distillation, focusing on developing algorithms with broad applicability in real-world scenarios.
+My research interests lie in meta-learning and active distillation.
+I am particulary focused on developing algorithms with broad applicability in real-world scenarios.

-Currently, I am working under the mentorship of Prof. Ganesh Ramakrishnan at IIT Bombay, in collaboration with Pradeep Shenoy at Google Research, India.
+Currently, I am working under the mentorship of Prof. [Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/) at IIT Bombay, in collaboration with [Pradeep Shenoy](https://sites.google.com/site/pshenoyuw/) at Google Research, India.